 1)Get a marker or a stamp.
 Stamp or write a letter (or code of some sort) on the back of every piece.
 Yes, I know it sounds tedious.
 It really isn’t that time consuming.
 With smaller children use a color as part of your code.
 Then they don’t have to read!

-3)Put the whole mess into a ziploc bag!
+3)Put the whole mess into a ziplock bag!
 Throw the bags into a bin and put the bin on the shelf.
 If you have a lot of puzzles, like some of us, you might want to have different bins for different sized puzzles.
-That way if your 4 year old goes to grab a puzzle they can just access their smaller ones;).
+That way if your 4-year-old goes to grab a puzzle they can just access their smaller ones;).

 That is it!
 3 steps to storing your puzzles!
 Now go have some fun!!!

 This is part of the 10 Days of Nerdy Fun!!!
-Make sure you hop over to see what other great post of nerdy fun that will be shared!
+Make sure you hop over to see what other great posts of nerdy fun that will be shared!